 Don't operate accessories in the ACCESSORY position for long periods of time.
 Prolonged operation of accessories in the ACCESSORY position could drain your battery and prevent you from starting your vehicle.

-LOCK (B): This position locks your ignition, steering wheel and transmission shift lever in PARK (P).
+B (LOCK): This position locks your ignition, steering wheel and transmission.
 It's a theft-deterrent feature.
 You will only be able to remove your key when the ignition is turned to LOCK.